Prevter/OpenHack/README.md

 - [Acknowledgements](#acknowledgements)

 ## About
 Yet another Geometry Dash modded client!
+Has almost everything you'll need, with features being constantly added.

-I've been using [GDMegaOverlay](https://github.com/maxnut/GDMegaOverlay) for quite some time, but because it has been archived after the release of 2.2, I decided to make my own modded client.
-Project is still in early stages, so expect bugs and crashes, but I'm working on it!
-Be sure to check out the [issues](https://github.com/prevter/gdopenhack/issues) page for known issues and planned features (and feel free to leave your own suggestions).
+Please visit the [issues](https://github.com/prevter/gdopenhack/issues) page for known issues and planned features (and feel free to leave your own suggestions).

 Main goal of this project is primarily me getting more experience with C++ and game hacking, but I also needed a modded client for myself, sharing it with others in the process as well.